Andrei-cloud/go_hsm/README.md

 ## Makefile Targets

+- `make help`       - Display help screen with available targets.
+- `make gen`        - Generate new plugin code and WASM wrappers.
+- `make plugins`    - Build all WASM plugins (or a single one with `CMD=NAME`).
+- `make run`        - Start HSM server with debug logging on port 1500.
 - `make build`      - Build the HSM CLI/server binary.
-- `make plugins`    - Build all WASM plugins (or a single one with `CMD=NAME`).
-- `make gen`        - Generate plugin wrappers for all commands.
-- `make test`       - Run all Go tests.
+- `make test`       - Run all Go tests with verbose output.
-- `make clean`      - Remove built binaries and plugins.
+- `make clean`      - Clean built binaries and plugins from bin/ and plugins/ directories.
-- `make cli`        - Build the CLI binary.
-- `make install`    - Install CLI to `$GOPATH/bin`.

 ---